deoktr/raudit/README.md

 - Give the user's the ability to specify config paths, with globing
 - Get configuration from file
 - Check permissions on startup (root or not) and warn user if needed
-- Add flag to only print failed checks
 - Add firejail rules
 - Add firejail profile for raudit
 - Ensure localhost is resolved on `127.0.0.1` in `/etc/hosts`